Closing the loophole:

 “I want to thank 10 News for discovering this loophole and HHS Chairman Ray Rodrigues for acting so quickly to close it.
 Government’s primary obligation is to protect its citizens from criminals and predators.
 Our seniors or anyone vulnerable or incapacitated in a nursing home should not have to live in fear of or suffer the indignity of being abused," Rep. Sprowls told 10 Tampa Bay.

-Chapter two: Watch the investigation
+Watch the investigation:

 While researching a story about a certified nursing assistant accused of inappropriately touching patients for years, 10 Investigates uncovered a legal loophole that allowed him to continue getting jobs at different care centers.